 The willingness of institutions to believe children, and act decisively when they make disclosures is highlighted, but preventive measures need to be in place too.
 Adults working in the professional and amateur game need to take an interest in safeguarding issues and not to view them as irrelevant and intrusive.
 Children in football and in all sports and institutions need to have a safe route to disclosure.
 Clubs need to monitor and supervise their own staff, and not sacrifice the rights and dignities of children in the interests of their own reputation and corporate gain: some of the coaches and scouts involved found or developed valuable young players, who became assets the club might exploit.

 The FA needs to provide leadership and guidance and to set standards that clubs and individuals in the game must meet.
 But this was never just a problem for football – other sports, sectors, and organisations need to take notice and step up their child protection game.

-Talk to us if you’re worried about child sexual abuse
+Talk to us if you’re worried about child sexual abuse in football or elsewhere

 Our confidential child sexual abuse prevention helpline (0808 1000 900) is available for anyone with concerns about child sexual abuse.
 Callers do not need to give identifying information, so can remain anonymous.
 We speak to thousands of people every year and help them take action to protect children and young people from sexual abuse and exploitation.